r00b/cessna-private-pilot-course/1.1-learning-your-airplane/4-airplane-engines-and-systems.md

 * Exhaust
   * Piston driven up and pushes out remnant gases from combustion

+#### Fuel
 * Desired fuel-to-air ratio by weight is 15 parts air to 1 part avgas (15:1)
 * Engine will not burn fuel properly and run smoothly if mixture is too lean or rich
-* As you gain altitude, air is less dense--less molecules per unit volume of air
+* As you gain altitude, air is less dense -less molecules per unit volume of air
   * Therefore less weight
   * Engine draws air based on volume but needs the mixture to be correct by weight
   * Amount of fuel must be reduced to compensate for thinner air to get the same 15:1 mixture